Comparisons

 The most common reasons teams explore alternatives:

 Price and transparency.
-Luminance does not publish pricing.
+Luminance does not publish pricing, and unlike Ironclad, Juro, SpotDraft, Agiloft or Docusign, it has no Vendr marketplace data either - there is no independent figure to anchor a budget on.
 Enterprise-only engagement means lengthy sales cycles and custom quotes.
 Teams with clear budget constraints often cannot even evaluate Luminance without a multi-week sales process.

 Contract creation focus.
 Luminance started as a contract review and analysis platform.
 It has added drafting capabilities, but its core strength remains review, due diligence, and investigation.
 Teams whose primary need is fast contract creation and negotiation may find the platform weighted toward the wrong end of the lifecycle.

 Team size.
 Luminance is designed for large legal departments and law firms.
-Smaller in-house teams (3 to 20 people) often find the platform over-engineered for their needs.
+Smaller in-house teams often find it more platform than their day-to-day work requires.

 The Alternatives